kahinimehta/SocialRecognitionTask/script.md

 **Display shows:**
 - Blue square
 - Participant rates first
-- Then Amy rates (she selects OLD but not very confident)
+- Then Carly rates (she selects OLD but not very confident)
 - Then decision screen appears

 **What to say:**
-"In this trial, you'll rate first, then Amy will rate.
-After you both rate, you'll see both of your choices and decide whether to STAY with your answer or SWITCH to Amy's answer."
+"In this trial, you'll rate first, then Carly will rate.
+After you both rate, you'll see both of your choices and decide whether to STAY with your answer or SWITCH to Carly's answer."

 ---